-I am a maker of performance who has most recently found myself in a research capacity, between sociolinguistics and performance, based on a yearning to understand the psycho-social potential of performers when they devise and perform in their first languages.
-This spurred an interest in language ideologies as the basis for the analytical design for applied performance praxis that aims for new multilingual approaches.
+I am a maker of performance currently exploring research that connects sociolinguistics and performance, interested in further understanding the psycho-social potential of performers when they devise and perform in their first languages.
+This has spurred an interest in language ideologies as the basis for the analytical design for applied performance praxis that aims for new multilingual approaches.
 My research is methodologically driven, as I am maker first and foremost, driven by the complex issues that are presented to us when creating new work that is representative of all the diversity that globalised, decolonised and post-conflict settings bring with them.

 I am based in London but research across South Africa and my native Australia to engage with a range of complex socio-political linguistic ecologies as examples within my study.
 The below are bios for the more formal usage by institutions, programmes etc., and there will soon be a CV if you have a burning desire to understand the peculiar scaffolding of my career!

 The University of Warwick, PhD (currently completing, 2015-2019)